zzApotheosis/zzApotheosis/README.md

 - Naruto
 - Naruto: Shippuden

+This is my personal anime hall of fame.
+The following list of anime are the ones I thoroughly enjoyed and highly recommend.
+- The Rising of the Shield Hero
+- Attack on Titan

 ## Motorcycles

 I've been a rider since 2018.
 Currently I ride a 2013 Honda CBR500R.
 It's a fun bike, but I'm looking to purchase a brand new liter bike when the time is right!